jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

         * Output the operand (address to jump to) from the instruction register and put it into the program counter

     * Remember, the program counter stores the address of the *next* instruction to be run
-    * This way, the subsequent fetch will retrieve this value from the program counter
+    * This way, the fetch following the jump instruction will retrieve this new value from the program counter

 * ``1010``, ``1011``, and ``1100`` --- ``NOOP``